youneshimi/youneshimi/README.md

 ### About Me

-I am **Younes Shimi**, a seasoned **Web & Mobile Technology Engineer** from the Euro-Mediterranean University of Fez.
-With a strong passion for crafting innovative solutions, I specialize in creating scalable and efficient web and mobile applications.
-My commitment to excellence drives me to explore and master the latest technologies, ensuring impactful contributions to every project I undertake.
+I am **Younes Shimi**, a Web & Mobile Technology Engineer graduated from the Euro-Mediterranean University of Fez.
+Passionate about creating innovative solutions, I specialize in developing scalable and efficient web and mobile applications.
+My commitment to excellence drives me to explore and master the latest technologies, ensuring meaningful contributions to every project I undertake.

 ---